 What Happens Next?

 The above discussions of profits are under the umbrella of accounting profits.
 Economists’ definition of profits differs from the accounting one.
 Economic profit considers the effect of opportunity costs or implicit costs.
 While accounting profit uses only the explicit costs.
-Opportunity cost is the cost of letting go of another opportunity in order to act upon the current venture.
-Or, it is the cost of foregoing the alternative earning opportunity.
-Visit Accounting Profit vs Economic Profit to learn more.
+Opportunity cost is the cost of letting go of another opportunity to act upon the current venture.
+Or it is the cost of foregoing the alternative earning opportunity.
+Visit Accounting Profit vs. Economic Profit to learn more.

 For example, Sam plans to set up a business that needs capital.
-So, in order to obtain the capital, he has to sacrifice his current job or he could have invested in a fixed deposit.
-Assume that the decision of investing capital in the new business is done by sacrificing the opportunity of using the capital in some other source, that is, investment in fixed deposit.
+So, to obtain the capital, he has to sacrifice his current job, or he could have invested in a fixed deposit.
+Assume that the decision to invest capital in the new business is made by sacrificing the opportunity of using the capital in some other source that is, investment in fixed deposit.
 Hence, the interest forgone will be the opportunity cost here.
-In another scenario, if Sam is leaving his $ 50,000 job to pursue the new venture then he is incurring an opportunity cost of $ 50,000.
+In another scenario, if Sam is leaving his $ 50,000 job to pursue the new venture, then he is incurring an opportunity cost of $ 50,000.
 If a firm is earning accounting profit, it is not necessary that it is also earning an economic profit.